egoebelbecker/pi_temperature/README.md

 # pi_temperature

-A very basic set of scripts for reading a temperature via Raspberry Pi and charting it in a web browser.
+A very basic set of scripts for reading temperature sensors via Raspberry Pi and charting it in a web browser.

 ![](trimmed.gif)